Supergrass discography

 The discography of Supergrass, an English alternative rock band, consists of six studio albums, three extended plays, two compilation albums, 26 singles and 24 music videos.
 They were formed in 1993 by Gaz Coombes, Mick Quinn and Danny Goffey.
 Rising to prominence during the Britpop era in the mid-1990s with their single "Alright", they were joined by Rob Coombes in 2002 (keyboards) until their demise on 11 June 2010.

 The band released their first single "Caught by the Fuzz" on small independent record label, Backbeat records, on a limited run of 500.
-In October 1994 the single was re-released on the Parlophone label and reached number 43 in the UK Singles Chart, but failed to chart in the US.
-Supergrass released their debut full-length album I Should Coco in May 1995.
-The album reached number one in the UK Albums Chart and led to the band receiving four newcomer awards.
-The album's biggest hit single was "Alright" which reached number two in the UK Singles Chart.
-This is the joint highest chart position the band have gained for a single together with "Richard III" from their second album In It for the Money.
-This was the first album to be produced entirely by the band and peaked at number two in the UK Albums Chart.
-Their third self-titled album Supergrass, often referred to as "the X-ray" album due to the picture on the sleeve, peaked at number three in the UK Albums Chart.
+In October 1994 the single was re-released on the Parlophone label and reached number 43 on the UK Singles Chart.
+Supergrass released their debut full-length album, I Should Coco, in May 1995.
+The album reached number one on the UK Albums Chart and led to the band receiving four newcomer awards.
+The album's biggest hit single was "Alright", which reached number two on the UK Singles Chart.
+This is the joint highest chart position the band have gained for a single together with "Richard III" from their second album, In It for the Money.
+This was the first album to be produced entirely by the band and peaked at number two on the UK Albums Chart.
+Their third self-titled album Supergrass, often referred to as "the X-ray" album due to the picture on the sleeve, peaked at number three on the UK Albums Chart.
 Their fourth album, Life On Other Planets was the first to include Rob Coombes as an official member of the band.
-The album peaked at number nine in the UK Albums Chart.
+The album peaked at number nine on the UK Albums Chart.